Denim jacket embroidery ideas: fun flower embroidery!

 The flower embroidery design was originally featured in Love Embroidery magazine and it's now one of our favourite free embroidery projects.
 You'll find walkthrough guides showing how to work the embroidery flowers in the free flowers embroidery design right here on Gathered.

-If you are starting out with this great hobby and are looking for some advice on embroidery on clothes - check out our guide.
+If you are starting out with this great hobby and are looking for some advice then check out our embroidery on clothes guide.

-Items needed to make these denim jacket flower embroidery designs
+Items needed for our denim jacket embroidery ideas

 Stitches used in this flower embroidery pattern